TiaanBothma/portfolio/README.md

 | Google Fonts | Oxanium (UI) + JetBrains Mono (terminal) |
 | Phosphor Icons | OS-style thin line icons |

 No backend.
 No database.
 No external APIs.
-Everything is self-contained intentionally as using a database or API for the data would not been practical.
+Everything is self-contained intentionally as using a database or API for the data would not have been practical.
 Please visit my client project: https://clientzone.mo27.co.za/ as this is more backend and API focussed.

 ---